VenuG86/tfresource.github.io/topics/Choice_Model_Development_in_Practice.md

 **Example 1**

-Possible Model:
+**Possible Model**

-:   Transit utility increases with [TAZ](Traffic_Analysis_Zones) population
+  Transit utility increases with [TAZ](https://tfresource.github.io/topics/Traffic_Analysis_Zone.html) population

-Incorrect Implication:
+**Incorrect Implication**

-:   We can increase transit usage by making our TAZs larger
+  We can increase transit usage by making our TAZs larger

-Better Model (find the real cause):
+**Better Model (find the real cause)**

-:   Transit utility increases with shorter walk access distances and more frequent transit service (which happen to be common in dense areas with high TAZ populations)
+  Transit utility increases with shorter walk access distances and more frequent transit service (which happen to be common in dense areas with high TAZ populations)

 **Example 2**

-Possible Model:
+**Possible Model**

-:   Bike LOS increases as the average traffic / lane at an intersection decreases
+  Bike LOS increases as the average traffic / lane at an intersection decreases

-Incorrect Implication:
+**Incorrect Implication**

-:   We can get more people to bike by widening roads at intersections
+  We can get more people to bike by widening roads at intersections

-Better Model (find the real cause):
+**Better Model (find the real cause)**

-:   Bike LOS increases as conflicts with cars decrease
+  Bike LOS increases as conflicts with cars decrease

 ### Is Your Model Specification Relevant?